Kevin Asano

 Steven is a 5th degree black belt who started judo in 1980 with Sensei Bruce Toups at the Blackbelt School of Judo in Atlanta.
 He is a certified national judo referee, certified international judo coach, and certified Department of Education teacher with 20 years’ experience in general education, STEM (science, technology, engineering and mathematics), and special education.

-In 1993 he founded Judo the Ultimate Challnge, Inc., a 501c3 organization.
+In 1993 he founded Judo the Ultimate Challenge, Inc., a 501c3 organization.
 JTUC provides children and young adults with quality programs and experiences that will positively impact their intellectual, social, ethical and physical development.
 Programs under JTUC include Ultimate Challenge Afterschool Judo Program, Youth Exploring Science (Y.E.S.), Youth Career Initiative (YCI), Today Not Tomorrow (TNT Fit), Cognitive Awareness Training (CAT), and Walk It Out/Talk It Out.
 Steve is also the creator of the ABC Judo Curriculum which is the basis for the success of his students both on and off the mat.

 Steven founded Kokoro Tatsu Marital Arts & Fitness in Georgia where he developed local, national and international champions.
 In 1996 he was the competition manager for the judo event at the Centennial Olympic and Paralympic Games.
 Steve is also the creator and founder of Judocise, a fun, invigorating, and challenging physical fitness program based on the principles of judo movement.